karki011/CourseMaterial/resources/README.md

 This course will be intensive, diving into deep programming concepts.
 There will be times you want to give up.

 But press on.
 Work hard.
 Put in the time.
-You’ll get out what you put into this course.
-There is real victory for those who graduate from this course: You’ll be employed as Developers!
+You'll get out what you put into this course.
+There is real victory for those who graduate from this course: You'll be employed as Developers!

 ## Course Languages